Originally posted 2017-10-22 19:35:24.

 However, the truth can be teased out in a number of ways.
 We know from studies done in the West that HSTS tend to be, on average, smaller, more lightly built, lighter in weight and more feminine in appearance than AGPs and this holds true in Asia too.

 In the West, most AGPs transition much later than HSTS, in their late 30s or above.
-In Asia they may still appear a little later than HSTS, but usually still in their teens or twenties.
+In Asia they do appear a little later than HSTS, but usually still in their teens or twenties.
 On the other hand, many do transition soon after puberty and begin hormones then.